MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 Specifies the y-coordinate of the lower-right corner of the bounding rectangle (in logical units).

 *`x3`*\
 Specifies the x-coordinate of the point that defines the arc's starting point (in logical units).
-This point does not have to lie exactly on the arc.
+This point doesn't have to lie exactly on the arc.

 *`y3`*\
 Specifies the y-coordinate of the point that defines the arc's starting point (in logical units).
-This point does not have to lie exactly on the arc.
+This point doesn't have to lie exactly on the arc.

 *`x4`*\
 Specifies the x-coordinate of the point that defines the arc's endpoint (in logical units).
-This point does not have to lie exactly on the arc.
+This point doesn't have to lie exactly on the arc.

 *`y4`*\
 Specifies the y-coordinate of the point that defines the arc's endpoint (in logical units).
-This point does not have to lie exactly on the arc.
+This point doesn't have to lie exactly on the arc.

 *`lpRect`*\
 Specifies the bounding rectangle (in logical units).
 You can pass either a pointer to a [`RECT`](/windows/win32/api/windef/ns-windef-rect) data structure or a [`CRect`](../../atl-mfc-shared/reference/crect-class.md) object for this parameter.

 *`ptStart`*\
 Specifies the x- and y-coordinates of the point that defines the arc's starting point (in logical units).
-This point does not have to lie exactly on the arc.
+This point doesn't have to lie exactly on the arc.
 You can pass either a [`POINT`](/windows/win32/api/windef/ns-windef-point) data structure or a [`CPoint`](../../atl-mfc-shared/reference/cpoint-class.md) object for this parameter.

 *`ptEnd`*\
 Specifies the x- and y-coordinates of the point that defines the arc's ending point (in logical units).
-This point does not have to lie exactly on the arc.
+This point doesn't have to lie exactly on the arc.
 You can pass either a `POINT` data structure or a `CPoint` object for this parameter.

 ### Return Value